Trade Finance France | What is Trade Finance?

 From the Editor – Trade Finance Insights

-VIDEO | Bpifrance – French export market overview, an exclusive interview with the French ECA At Excred International, Trade Finance Global’s (TFG) Deepesh Patel sat down with Maëlia Dufour, director international relations, business development, rating, environment and climate at Bpifrance and president of the Berne Union, to learn more about the intricacies of the trade credit industry.
+Bpifrance - French export market overview, an exclusive interview with the French ECA VIDEO | Bpifrance – French export market overview, an exclusive interview with the French ECA At Excred International, Trade Finance Global’s (TFG) Deepesh Patel sat down with Maëlia Dufour, director international relations, business development, rating, environment and climate at Bpifrance and president of the Berne Union, to learn more about the intricacies of the trade credit industry.

 TradeTech and deep tier financing Tradetech and deep tier financing: How emerging technology can help supply chains meet ESG standards Alex Gray, head of trade finance at The London Institute of Banking & Finance, explains why the staff at trade banks will have an important role to play in gathering and utilising ESG data from supply chains

-Q&A CBI’s Liliana Fratini Passi sheds light on innovation and collaboration in the banking sector Q&A | CBI’s Liliana Fratini Passi sheds light on innovation and collaboration in the banking sector In light of the current landscape, Trade Finance Global (TFG) were delighted to have the opportunity to speak with Liliana Fratini Passi, Managing Director, CBI, about how innovating and collaborating may be the way forward.
+office building cbi featured Q&A | CBI’s Liliana Fratini Passi on innovation in the banking sector In light of the current landscape, Trade Finance Global (TFG) were delighted to have the opportunity to speak with Liliana Fratini Passi, Managing Director, CBI, about how innovating and collaborating may be the way forward.

 Videos – Trade Finance